sympy/sympy/doc/src/guides/custom-functions.md

 that by default, a function's domain is all of $\mathbb{C}$, and indeed `versin(x)` makes perfect sense with non-real `x`.

-In the assumptions handler methods, as in all methods, we can access the arguments of the function using `self.args`.

 To see if `x` is an even multiple of `pi`, we can use {meth}`~.as_independent` to match `x` structurally as `coeff*pi`.
 Pulling apart subexpressions structurally like this in assumptions handlers is preferable to using